Should NH have the death penalty?

 Gov. Lynch issued the following statement upon signing the law:

 "I believe strongly that there are some crimes so heinous that the death penalty is warranted.
 As a state, we've used our death penalty statute judiciously and cautiously, as is appropriate.
 But there are some horrific crimes that are not currently covered under our capital murder statute.
 That is why I today signed legislation to include home invasions in our capital murder statute."

-Rep. Robert Cushing (D-Hampton) has requested a 2014 bill (2014-H-2001-R) to repeal the death penalty.
+Rep. Robert Cushing (D-Hampton) is sponsoring HB 1170, a 2014 bill to repeal the death penalty.
 That bill passed the House and now heads to the Senate.
 Gov. Maggie Hassan has said that she opposes capital punishment.